 In this article, I am going to present some insights into my journey starting out at Martian & Machine (M&M): Gaining knowledge, understanding new people, and deciding upon how and where to introduce QA testing aspects to a diverse and established team.

-After several years of testing the ins and outs of enterprise applications and dealing with SaaS models, I have opted to switch gears and applied for a QA Specialist role at M&M (which is my current role here).
-The Martian switch would prove to be interesting and challenging, as it has introduced me to a variety of products and features, new ventures, and a ton of opportunities to better myself professionally and help the team.
+After several years of testing the ins and outs of enterprise applications and dealing with SaaS models, I have opted to switch gears and applied for a QA Specialist role at M&M. The Martian switch would prove to be interesting and challenging, as it has introduced me to a variety of products and features, new ventures, and a ton of opportunities to better myself professionally and help the team.
 It also shed a light on my testing approach and thinking philosophy when it comes to deciding where to exactly implement and invest in quality assurance efforts.

 Spoiler alert: Here at M&M, we are focused on having those set as early as possible, especially for new projects.

 More often than not, as a software tester, you aim to support the team in a way that you come up with and maintain processes, investigate and think of the best ways to approach QA testing when you’re dealing with several projects and clients, or explore new, and also improve existing tools that will make your testing work easier, more efficient, and better aligned with the product specifics you’re in charge of testing.

 As time passes, you gain new discoveries while QA testing.
 You also begin to acquire broader product (or service) knowledge.
 At this point, you get to apply all the QA testing processes, alongside with your critical thinking, in order for you to tackle all the potential obstacles that you might face.
 Needless to say, (however, I will dare to say it) - no approach should be the same.